nesst-lab/comppedagogy/startHere/worksheetA.md

 A path specifies the exact location in your computer's directory structure for any file or directory.
 It is called "path" because when you are navigating in your directory structure, you have to tell your computer exactly what PATH to take to get to the directory/file you want.

-First, let's get to your comppedagogy folder (if you haven't got this already, visit [this page](https://kb.wisc.edu/smng/internal/106139) to figure out how to do that).
-If you are on a PC, enter:

-`cd C:/Users/yourusername/Documents/comppedagogy`

-If you are on a Mac, enter:
+First, let's open up MATLAB online.
+The default view will show you your current folder view in the top left panel.
+You should see comppedagogy in there---if not, make sure you've accepted the invitation and added the folder to your drive (see [this article](https://kb.wisc.edu/smng/internal/106101) for instructions).
+You will then see a **command window**: basically MATLAB's command line.
+There will be a >> on the first line.
+Type:

-`cd ~/Documents/comppedagogy`
+`cd '/MATLAB Drive/comppedagogy'`

-What we've just done is provide the command line with the FULL path---to use an analogy you're more familiar with, it has the "address" including all information from the country to house number.
+and hit enter.
+(Don't forget the single quotes!)
+What we've just done is provide the command window with the FULL path---to use an analogy you're more familiar with, it has the "address" including all information from the country to house number.

 #### 10. However, you don't need to provide the full path to things all the time.
 You've already experimented with this, using `..` and `cd DirectoryName`.
 You just need to tell the command line which path to take from the location you currently are.
 Take a look at this picture: